Political killings in the Philippines (2001–2010): Background

 grants exceptional unchecked powers to the executive branch, placing the country in a state of emergency and permitting the police and security forces to conduct warrantless arrests against enemies of the state, including...members of the political opposition and journalists from critical media outlets.
 With 185 dead, 2006 is so far (2007) the highest annual mark for extrajudicial government murders.
 Of the 2006 killings, the dead were "mostly left-leaning activists, murdered without trial or punishment for the perpetrators", the issuance of the proclamation conspicuously coincided with a dramatic increase in political violence and extrajudicial killings.

 Then Secretary of Justice and former Human Rights Commissioner Leila de Lima stated that she was seeking a resolution to the problem.
 The New York Times reported in 2010 that an estimated 1,200 civilians had died due to the campaign.

 In August 2010, the Armed Forces of the Philippines announced that the counter-insurgency program would end by December 31, 2010.

 Bagong Alyansang Makabayan condemned the extension.

 Fact-finding commissions

 Alston Report

-Philip Alston, United Nations Special Rapporteur and author of the Alston Report on Extrajudicial Killings in the Philippines.

 The following are interim recommendations from the Alston Report of United Nations Special Rapporteur on extrajudicial, summary or arbitrary executions Philip Alston published in 2007.